EasingSoft/PinterestDownloader/README.md

 - Download media

 ## How to use ?
-Download & Extract [PinScraper.zip]((https://github.com/EasingSoft/PinterestDownloader/releases/download/1/PinScraper.zip) and Run PinScraper.exe
+Download & Extract [PinterestDownloader.zip](https://github.com/EasingSoft/PinterestDownloader/releases/download/1/PinterestDownloader.zip) and Run PinterestDownloader.exe

 #### Made on Mar 2025